 • Vases from the early Cycladic period found on the island of Epano Koufonisi.

-• Early Cycladic pyxis made of marble and schist form the cemetery at Aplomata
+• Early Cycladic pyxis made of marble and schist from the cemetery at Aplomata

 • Marble from early Cycladic era found at the cemetery at Keros

 • Mycenaean jar found at the Aplomata cemetery decorated with an octopus design

 • Mycenaean jug from the Kamini cemetery decorated with a scene of a circular dance.

 • Four golden plaques retrieved from a child burial at the Kamini cemetery depicting the dead child.

 • Golden jewelry from tombs at Tsikalario and Chora dated to the Geometric Period